Here are 3 FAST ideas for teaching multi-digit multiplication. These interventions are easy and quick for busy teachers.

 You can see from the image below how the organizer keeps everything neatly lined up.
-Straight numbers and columns are vital as students work and learn.
-Spacing is also important, and these organizers allow students room to work without crowding their numbers.
+Aligned numbers and columns are vital as students work and learn.
+Spacing is also crucial, and these organizers allow students room to work without crowding their numbers.

 You should try graph paper or grid paper if your students don’t require much support or are ready to scaffold toward independence.
 Graph paper has helped students succeed in math for decades – and it still works today.
 The grids easily keep numbers, columns, and rows neat and tidy.